RaoOfPhysics/apostilb.github.io/_posts/2015-05-30-hot-planet-astrobiology.md

 A new research paper suggests that scanning for waste heat radiating off of Earth-like planets may be important in the search for extraterrestrial intelligence.
 Like the radio signals emitted by Earth, heat may serve as an interstellar smoke signal indicating energy production and consumption.
-While this is not a new idea, it may be a consideration for how we build future telescopes.
+While this is not a new idea, the study argues that heat is a viable marker of alien civilization that should be considered in plans for building future telescopes.

-With nearly 2000 exoplanets discovered [so far](http://exoplanetarchive.ipac.caltech.edu/cgi-bin/TblView/nph-tblView?app=ExoTbls&config=planets) &mdash; of which 40-odd are [potentially habitable](https://en.wikipedia.org/wiki/List_of_potentially_habitable_exoplanets) &mdash; Earth may soon no longer be the only planet we know of with the potential to harbor life.
+With nearly 2000 exoplanets discovered [so far](http://exoplanetarchive.ipac.caltech.edu/cgi-bin/TblView/nph-tblView?app=ExoTbls&config=planets), detailed study of them may yet reveal signs of alien civilization.
 One signal that we have been listening for in the search for extraterrestrial intelligence is radio waves, which our rapidly industrialized Earth civilization has also been beaming into outer space for the past 100 years or so.
 These artificial signals traveling at the speed of light were humanity's first "hello" to the universe.
 But even these signals are becoming silenced with the end of terrestrial broadcasting; if the same thing happened to E.T., what are some other large-scale signs that could indicate the presence of intelligent life?

 The thermal radiation of a planet may be an unintentional calling card, a biomarker of extraterrestrial life.
 In particular, the way heat is distributed as islands in space and time on a planet's surface &mdash; think of the bright spots of illuminated cities on Earth at night &mdash; may be a signature of Earth-like civilizations.
-Because the trend on this planet is towards ever greater energy consumption, civilizations as or more advanced than Earth's may also recognized by the heat (detected as infrared light) that accompanies energy production.
+Because the trend on this planet is towards ever greater energy consumption, civilizations as or more advanced than Earth's may also be recognized by the heat (detected as infrared light) that accompanies energy production.

 ![Kepler-16b, an exoplanet orbiting a pair of stars]({{ site.url }}/images/2015-05-30-Kepler_16b.jpg)

 > _Kepler-16b, an exoplanet orbiting a pair of stars.
 Modified from original [image](http://planetquest.jpl.nasa.gov/system/secondary_files/binaries/988/original/Kepler_16b_39x27.jpg) / Courtesy NASA/JPL-Caltech / Public Domain_

-The researchers modeled what heat signals might come off an exoplanet, using Earth as a basis.
+The researchers modeled heat signals that might be emitted by an exoplanet with Earth-like properties of reflectance, scattering, and geography, but a heat profile 50 times larger than Earth's.
-They gave the model planet certain energy inputs (solar and planetary heat sources) and outputs (from photosynthesis and other biological activity as well as technology) and found that, over time, the planet began to warm up.
-This was expected because part of any energy produced is returned to the planet as heat.
-As the authors put it, "a civilization with growing power needs will eventually reach a point where they become uncomfortably warm".
+An advancing civilization will likely be accompanied by a warming planet; as the authors put it, "a civilization with growing power needs will eventually reach a point where they become uncomfortably warm".

 Even if the alien civilizations found a way to engineer their planet to reflect heat out of the atmosphere, this would still leave a detectable heat signature.
 The more advanced a civilization is, the argument goes, the more energy it needs, and the more it will move towards harnessing all the available energy in its solar system, perhaps culminating in a [Dyson sphere](http://en.wikipedia.org/wiki/Dyson_sphere).
 We can compare energy consumption with the theoretical maximum available (i.e. the amount of energy incident from the host star) to get a measure of how advanced (in terms of energy consumption and thus heat output) a civilization is.
 For Earth, the researchers estimate we are now consuming 0.04% of the flux of the Sun; more advanced civilizations will tend towards 100% (the Dyson sphere scenario).

-For their computer model, the researchers gave their simulated exoplanet Earth-like properties of reflectance, scattering, and geography, but a heat profile 50 times larger than Earth's.
-The brightness of the planet changed predictably with its programmed rotation and planetary orbit period.
+They gave the model planet certain energy inputs (solar and planetary heat sources) and outputs (from photosynthesis and other biological activity as well as technology) and found that the brightness of the planet changed predictably with its programmed rotation and planetary orbit period.
-To discount parts of the observed brightness that are due to reflected radiation (e.g. from cloud cover), they removed the short-wavelength light.
+To discount parts of the observed brightness that are due to reflected radiation (e.g. from cloud cover), they removed the short-wavelength light, finally arriving at a measure of the planetary flux.
-They arrived at a measure of the planetary flux, demonstrating that this could be a feasible method for detecting extraterrestrial intelligence.

 Looking at the visible and infrared light coming off a planet, it is thus in principle possible to ascertain thermal signatures compatible with alien civilization.
 This method could be enhanced by coupling it with existing tools like spectroscopy, which looks at the reflected spectrum of electromagnetic radiation to determine the chemical composition of exoplanets and stars.